 You’ll need to meet the following requirements to qualify for the IRRRL:

-- You can prove that you live or have lived in the home you’re refinancing.
+• You can prove that you live in or have lived in the home you’re refinancing

-If your current mortgage isn’t a VA loan, but you qualify for one, consider a VA-backed cash-out refinance to replace your current loan.
-Keep in mind that you must meet the service requirements to be eligible for a VA loan.
+If your current mortgage isn’t a VA loan but you qualify for one, consider a VA-backed cash-out refinance to replace your existing loan.
+Remember that you must meet the service requirements to qualify for a VA loan.

 7. Seek FHA refinancing

-The Federal Housing Administration has a number of refinancing options built to help homeowners with existing FHA secured loans.
-Unfortunately, the streamlined refinancing is not available for loans that originated outside of any Federal Housing Administration secured lenders.
-One benefit of refinancing through the FHA is credit or income checks are not part of the process.
+The Federal Housing Administration (FHA) has several refinancing options built to help homeowners with existing FHA-secured loans.
+Unfortunately, streamlined refinancing is not available for loans that originated outside of any Federal Housing Administration-secured lenders.
+One benefit of refinancing through the FHA is that credit and income checks aren’t part of the process.

-If your mortgage is secured with the FHA, there are some prerequisites for the refinancing program as listed below:
+If your mortgage is secured with the FHA, there are some prerequisites for the refinancing program:

-- You are up to date on payments and have not missed or been late on a payment for the past year.
+1. You’re current on payments and haven’t missed or been late on a payment for the past year.

-- You use an FHA-approved lender or an FHA-approved bank when refinancing.
+3. You used an FHA-approved lender or an FHA-approved bank when refinancing.

-If you’re still unsure if you qualify, the FHA mortgage portal includes a step-by-step guide that can give you an estimate of your best refinancing options available.
+If you’re still not sure you qualify, the FHA mortgage portal includes a step-by-step guide to estimate your best refinancing options.

-The U.S. Department of Agriculture (USDA) Streamlined Assist program is a great option for borrowers with bad credit since there isn’t a minimum credit score required.
-To qualify, you must have an existing USDA direct or guaranteed loan and made on-time payments for the prior full year.
-Even if your home is no longer in an eligible rural region, you may still qualify for the streamlined assist program.
+The U.S. Department of Agriculture (USDA) Streamlined Assist program is a great option for borrowers with bad credit, since no minimum credit score is required.
+To qualify, you must have an existing USDA direct or guaranteed loan and have made on-time payments for the prior year.

 Should you refinance your mortgage if you have bad credit?

-You may be weighing whether you should refinance now, or wait until your credit improves.
-Below, we’ve listed some pros and cons to consider if you’re thinking about refinancing your mortgage with bad credit:
+You may be weighing whether to refinance now or wait until your credit improves.
+Here are some pros and cons to consider if you’re thinking about refinancing your mortgage and have bad credit:

 Pros of refinancing